keviner1/FFMEF/README.md

 python test.py --config 3 --ckp vif.pth

 -------------------------------------------------
-Finally, the fused results can be found in *images\fused*
+Finally, the fused results can be found in *images\fused*.

 -------------------------------------------------
 **Results**